Rituximab

 Allergic reaction

-Some people have an allergic reaction to monoclonal antibody treatment while they are having it.
+Some people have an allergic reaction while having this treatment.
 The first infusion is the most likely to cause a reaction, so it is usually given more slowly than later treatments.
-Before treatment, you will be given medicines to help prevent or reduce any reaction.
+Before treatment, you will have medicines to help prevent or reduce any reaction.

 Signs of a reaction can include: